spritekitbook/sktemplate-objc/README.md

 ## sktemplate-objc

-This is a template project you can use as an alternative to the Xcode SpriteKit template for Swift.
+This is a template project you can use as an alternative to the Xcode SpriteKit template for Objective-C.

 ### sktemplate-objc Features
 * ObjectAL.
 Includes [ObjectAL](http://kstenerud.github.io/ObjectAL-for-iPhone/) for *really* easy audio play back in your games.